Intrinsic Width of the Flux Tube as a tool to explore confining mechanisms in Lattice Gauge Theories: Numerical results

 Determinations of $\lambda$ with the Clem model appear to be stable when changing $R$.
 In order to check for a possible dependence of $\lambda$ on the lattice spacing, we focused on the case of $T = 0.23 \, T_c$, where we have three different values of the lattice spacing.
 For each $a$ we took a weighted average of $\lambda$ at different distances, that we report in Tab.~\ref{tab:ScaledLambdaLowT} for $\lambda \sqrt{\sigma}$.
 The values at the three different spacings are compatible within the errors: we take their average as our final estimation of the intrinsic width at that temperature, which turns out to be\footnote{Even if this result has a much smaller error than the one quoted in Section~\ref{sec:fit_exp}, it still displays only a mild tension (just above one standard deviation) with the value obtained in Ref.~\cite{Amorosso:2026mdo}.} $\lambda \sqrt{\sigma}=0.244(4)$.
 Looking at Tab.~\ref{tab:ScaledLambdaLowT} we see that the values obtained at the other two temperatures (for which we have only one lattice spacing) are also compatible with this result, suggesting no dependence on $T$ in the low temperature region.
 Looking at figure \ref{fig:ScaledLambdaLowT}, we can appreciate the stability changing $R, T$ and $\beta$ (or equivalently the lattice spacing).

-Remarkably enough, our final value for $\lambda\sqrt{\sigma}$ is very similar to the inverse of the lowest glueball mass of the gauge theory: for the $\SU(2)$ pure gauge theory in $(2+1)$ dimensions, Ref.~\cite{Teper:1998te} provides $M_0 / \sqrt{\sigma} = 4.718(43)$, leading to $\lambda \, M_0 = 1.16(3)$.
-This agrees with the intuition that the intrinsic width is associated to the interaction with the lowest mass of the theory, as it happens for the $(2+1)$-dimensional $\mathrm{U}(1)$ model.
+Our final value for $\lambda\sqrt{\sigma}$ is at the same scale of the inverse of the lowest glueball mass of the gauge theory, but largely incompatible with its value: for the $\SU(2)$ pure gauge theory in $(2+1)$ dimensions, Ref.~\cite{Teper:1998te} provides $M_0 / \sqrt{\sigma} = 4.718(43)$, leading to $\lambda \, M_0 = 1.16(3)$.
+It would be interesting to understand if this disagreement is due to the non-abelian nature of the flux tube or is instead a signature of the lack of consistency of the dual superconductor model of confinement.

-However, our study leads us to believe that the Clem model is a good starting point, but most likely not the final answer: in particular, the $\xi$ scale, according to our fits, is clearly a growing function of $R$.
+Indeed, our study leads us to believe that the Clem model is a good starting point, but most likely not the final answer: in particular, the $\xi$ scale, according to our fits, is clearly a growing function of $R$.
 On one hand, this behaviour is perfectly consistent with the EST prediction of a logarithmic broadening of the flux tube; on the other hand, it leads to a peculiar scenario in the dual superconductor picture.
 If we use the formula by Clem, reported in Eq.~\eqref{eq:clem_ginsland}, to compute the Ginzburg--Landau parameter, we find that it decreases with the distance $R$ between the Polyakov loops.
 If we are to assume the logarithmic broadening to hold at large distances and the intrinsic width to stay constant, we conclude that the length $\xi$ needs to approach infinity at large $R$ and consequently $\kappa$ would tend to zero.

 Although all our results lay in the region corresponding to a type I dual superconductor ($\kappa < 1 / \sqrt{2}$), we cannot exclude that this does not apply at shorter distances.
 Interestingly, the critical value of the Ginzburg--Landau value could be reached for $R \simeq 2 R_c$, \footnote{$R_c$ is the scale below which the EST model is not any more valid, see below for a precise definition.} extrapolating our data under a logarithmic broadening assumption.
 It is possible that this surprising behaviour could play a role in the uncertainty regarding the type of dual superconductor determined in previous works on $\SU(3)$ in $(3+1)$ dimensions~\cite{Cea:2012qw,Cardoso:2010kw}.